-Customer Service– McDonald’s vs Ruth Chris Steakhouse.
-Every time you eat out, you are faced with a similar scenario.
+Customer Service– McDonald’s vs. Ruth Chris Steakhouse.
+Every time you eat out, you’re faced with a similar scenario.
 You can get “dinner” at McDonald’s, or you can go to a high end steakhouse, or any number of places in between.
 When you go to McDonald’s, you expect it to be cheap and fast, but is it good for you?
 Is it fresh, and made with real ingredients?
-No. You know what you are getting, and that’s fine, if that’s what you want, but you can’t go to Ruth Chris, and say well dinner at McDonald’s is only $5 so why are you charging 10x that?
+No. You know what you are getting, and that’s fine, if that’s what you WANT, but you can’t go to Ruth Chris, and say “Well dinner at McDonald’s is only $5 so why are you charging 10x that?”
 The venue, the quality of service, the premium food products, and the expertise of the chef, are why they will never compete on price with fast food restaurants.
-Don’t deceive yourself, if a photographer is charging under $2,000 for a full wedding day, there is a reason they are that cheap.
+Don’t deceive yourself, if a photographer is charging $2,000 or less for a full wedding day, there is a reason they are that cheap.
 It might because they have very little experience, cheap gear, inexperienced second shooters, sub par editing skills, they may not pay taxes, or have insurance, all of which keeps cost down, but are these corners you want to risk cutting on your wedding day?
 Practicals: Ask about turnaround time for delivery of images?
-Ask about storage and backing up photos?
-Ask about what kind of communication you can expect leading up to, and after the wedding
+Ask about storage and backing up of photos?
+Ask about what kind of communication you can expect leading up to, and after the wedding?

-Lighting– Like Posing this is a learned skill.
+Lighting– Like Posing, this is a learned skill.
 I have spent thousands of dollars learning about, and buying lighting tools.
 If someone is shooting a wedding and focuses on being a “natural light photographer”, what happens if it rains, or is freezing, or sweltering hot, and you can’t go outside?
 What if your venue has bad lighting, or if it gets dark before the time you are suppose to shoot?
 What if there is LED lights, and overhead lights, and candle light, do they still know how to get beautiful images, no matter what the day brings?
 I have worked with people who shoot weddings as primary photographers, who do not understand off camera flash, and take blurry, badly exposed images at receptions, because they have not taken the time to learn about lighting.
-Pratcials: When looking at the full gallery or an album, look at images from the dance floor, exit shots at the end of the night, or some indoor portraits, in addition to just the beautiful outdoor portrait shots.
+Pratcials: When looking at the full gallery or an album, look at images from the dance floor, exit shots at the end of the night, or some indoor portraits, in addition to just the beautiful outdoor natural light shots.

 Style and Editing– There can be a huge difference in style, is there work very bright with vivid colors, is it light and airy with with everything looking mostly white, or more dark and moody?
 Are they quirky and fun, or is there style more romantic and intimate?
-Practicals: Ask what there style is, and see if it matches what you want.
-Also look to see if their work is consistent, do the photos on their website, Instagram and in the albums all have a similar style of editing?
+Practicals: Ask what their style is, and see if it matches what you want.
+Also look to see if their work is consistent, do the photos on their website, Instagram, and in the albums all have a similar style of editing?
 You don’t want someone who is experimenting and edits every wedding differently.
-Also do they offer more extensive retouching when needed?
+Also, do they offer more extensive retouching when needed?
 Are they editing every image you get?

 Reliability– Will they still be in business a yr from now, when your wedding is about to happen?
 Are they trustworthy with the money you are giving them?
 Practicals: View online reviews at Wedding Wire, the Knot, Google etc… to see what past clients have to say.
 How many years back to those reviews go, or does their blog go?
 Some people say they have been in business for a long time, but when you look, there is very little to back that up.
 Also, ask your other vendors, if they have worked with the person, and what they think of them.
 Vendors see a lot more of what goes on during a wedding day, so they can be a great resource when it comes to finding other reputable vendors.

 Likability- You will likely spend more time with your wedding photographer on the day of your wedding, than you will with just about anybody else.
 They are just a few feet away from the start of getting ready, all the way until you make your exit at the end of the night.
 You want to feel comfortable around your photographer, so you are relaxed and able to be your self in front of the camera.
 You also want them to be a presence that will mesh well with your family, friends and other vendors.
-Practicals: Spend time with them if you can, I think meeting in person when possible really helps you get a better idea of how you well you click, and what it would be like to work with them.
+Practicals: Spend time with them if you can, I think meeting in person when possible, really helps you get a better idea of how you well you click, and what it would be like to work with them.
 Reading reviews and listening to what people say about the experience of working with the person can also tell you a lot.
-Follow the photographer on social media, if they are active online you can learn a lot about people from their posts, or watching their Instastories, and getting a look behind the scenes.
+Follow the photographer on social media, if they are active online, you can learn a lot about people from their posts, or watching their Instastories, and getting a look behind the scenes.